weikio/NugetDownloader/README.md

 # NugetDownloader [![NuGet Version](https://img.shields.io/nuget/v/Weikio.NugetDownloader.svg?style=flat&label=Weikio.NugetDownloader)](https://www.nuget.org/packages/Weikio.NugetDownloader/)

 Tool for downloading and installing Nuget packages from .NET.
+Now with a support for providing details about the runtime files included in the packages.

 ## Usage